Kitware/CDash/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-description: Report an issue that you've experienced with CDash.
+about: Report an issue that you've experienced with CDash.
+title: ''
-labels: 'bug report'
+labels: bug report
+assignees: ''

 ---

 # Bug report